Sunoo/homebridge-camera-ffmpeg/README.md

 This is an optional feature that will automatically store every snapshot taken to your Google Drive account as a photo.
 This is very useful if you have motion sensor in the same room as the camera, as it will take a snapshot of whatever caused the motion sensor to trigger, and store the image on Google Drive and create a Picture Notification on your iOS device.

-The snaphots are stored in a folder called "Camera Pictures", and are named with camera name, date and time of the image.
+The snapshots are stored in a folder called "Camera Pictures", and are named with camera name, date and time of the image.

 To enable this feature, please add a new config option "uploader", and follow the steps below.